-• Also, open the Pressure-Temperature Relief valve at the top right portion of the tank to prevent air locking in the tank while draining.
+Also, open the Pressure-Temperature Relief valve at the top right portion of the tank to prevent air locking in the tank while draining.

+Pressure Temperature Relief Valve

-Pressure-Temperature Relief Valve (Lift handle only when water heater is cold)
+• Lift handle only when water heater is cold

+(See "Water System Drain Valve Locations"

+chart at the end of this section for location on

+your model)

-Connect Air Pressure.
+7. Connect Air Pressure.
 After water has stopped draining at all faucets and drain valves, leave faucets open and connect a "blow-out" plug to the city water connection (located in the water service center.)
 Then, use a compressed air hose regulated to 30 psi or less to force air through the system.
-A "blow-out" plug can be purchased at any Winnebago Industries[®] dealer.
+A "blow-out" plug can be purchased at any Winnebago Industries® dealer.